Tempered Perfect Lattices in the Binary Case: Introduction

-In the rest of this Introduction, we briefly describe the different families of tempered perfect lattices for $n=2$.
+We now briefly describe the different families of tempered perfect lattices for $n=2$.
 We refer to figures that come later in the paper.
-In the figures, points of~$L$ are dots~$\cdot$, points of~$M$ are dots~$\odot$, and the quadratic form is the standard dot product.
+In the figures, points of~$L$ are dots~$\cdot$, points of~$M$ are circled dots~$\odot$, and the quadratic form is the standard dot product.
+The \emph{temperament}~$\tau$ is defined to be the ratio of the lengths of the shortest non-zero vectors in~$M$ and~$L$, respectively.
+This is the ratio of the radii of the two circles in each figure.
+When there are $s$ pairs $\pm v$ of vectors of $L-M$ on the inner circle, and $s'$ pairs of vectors of~$M$ on the outer circle, we call the form an \emph{$s$-and-$s'$ form}.

 The only perfect plane lattice, up to rotation and scaling, is the hexagonal lattice.
 One family of tempered perfect lattices is the \emph{$3$-and-$3$ forms}, where~$L$ and~$M$ are both hexagonal lattices, a snowflake within a snowflake.
 Figure~\ref{fig:exEis7} shows the 3-and-3 form with index $\ell=7$.

-An important quantity in~\cite{MM20} is the \emph{temperament}~$\tau$, defined to be the ratio of the lengths of the shortest non-zero vectors in~$M$ and~$L$, respectively.
-This is the ratio of the radii of the two circles in each figure.

-When~$L$ is the hexagonal lattice, it can be identified with the Eisenstein integers, the ring $\Z[\omega]$ where $\omega$ is a cube root of unity (Section~\ref{subsec:defEis}).
+We identify~$L$ with the Eisenstein integers, the ring $\Z[\omega]$ where $\omega = e^{2\pi i /3}$.
 Figure~\ref{fig:exEis7} arises because the prime~7 splits as $(2-\omega)(2-\bar{\omega})$.
-Here $2-\omega$ is one of the three pairs of shortest vectors in~$M$, and these vectors have length $\tau = \sqrt{7}$.
+Here $2-\omega$ is one of the three pairs of shortest vectors in~$M$, and all these vectors have length $\tau = \sqrt{7}$.

 Figure~\ref{fig:exEis11} is a \emph{$3$-and-$1$ form}.
 Here~$L$ is again $\Z[\omega]$.
 The shortest non-zero vector $v\in M$ still has length~$\sqrt{7}$, but in any lattice basis $\{v,w\}$ of~$M$, $w$ is strictly longer than~$\sqrt{7}$.
 Thus~$M$ has less symmetry than~$L$.
-3-and-1 forms are determined partly by number theory and partly by geometry.
+The 3-and-1 forms are determined partly by number theory and partly by geometry.
 Theorem~\ref{thm:eis} and Algorithm~\ref{alg:eis} give their precise characterization.

-A lattice is \emph{well rounded} \cite{Ash84} if the non-zero lattice vectors of minimal length contain a lattice basis.
-In any well-rounded lattice (besides the hexagonal lattice), the shortest non-zero vectors comprise two pairs $\pm v, \pm w$, and $\{v,w\}$ is a lattice basis.
-When~$L$ and~$M$ are both well rounded with two pairs of minimal vectors each, then $M\subset L$ is a \emph{$2$-and-$2$ form}
+A lattice is \emph{well rounded} \cite{Ash84} if the non-zero lattice vectors of minimal length contain a basis.
+In any well-rounded plane lattice (besides the hexagonal lattice), the shortest non-zero vectors comprise two pairs $\pm v, \pm w$, and $\{v,w\}$ is a lattice basis.
+When~$L$ and~$M$ are both well rounded with two pairs of minimal vectors each, then $M\subset L$ is a \emph{$2$-and-$2$ form}.